-In South Indian meal, a series of dishes are consumed in a particular order.
+In authentic South Indian meal, a series of dishes are consumed in a particular order.
 First item is pickle, chutney is the next item.
 Traditional south Indian meal items include rice, a spice powder (podi), pickle, chutney, dry vegetable curry, a vegetable gravy curry, dal (lentils), rasam, yogurt and lastly dessert.

 What is Chutney in South Indian cuisine?

 There are several definitions and recipes of chutney in western and other cuisines.
 In South Indian cuisine, Chutney can be described as a spicy condiment or relish with spicy, tangy, sweet flavors, made of ground vegetables, mixed in spices.
 Chutney can be spicy or sweet with a little jaggery.
 A few every day south Indian chutney’s are coconut, mint, tomato, onion, peanut, green chili, ginger, ridge guard, bottle guard, bitter guard etc.

 Nutrition facts of Chutney:

 Since chutneys are made out of fresh vegetables, mixed with a variety of spices, it is loaded with flavor, nutrients, and taste.
 The process of lightly roasting vegetables before grinding preserves most nutrients.
 According to eatingwell.com, Asparagus is a very good source of fiber, folate, vitamins A, C, E and K, as well as chromium, a trace mineral that enhances the ability of insulin to transport glucose from the bloodstream into cells.
 It can help fight cancer, as it is packed with antioxidants etc.